anantpatil123/User-Management-System/README.md

-Create a User List Component With module and routing Create a User-Upsert Component With module and routing Create a user interface create json-Server Functionality for local API management.
+Create a User List Component With module and routing Create a User-Upsert Component With module and routing Create a user interface
+Create JSON-Server Functionality for local API management.
 Work on User-Upsert Component functionalities 1.
 Create a Reactive Form for creating and updating the user.
 2. Create functionalities and API request methods for creating and updating the user.
 User List Component UI work and redirection to upsert component.
 UI enhancement